skellis46/slipbox/improvisation and the threshold of the self.md

 > [...] when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
 Everything is simply happening.
 Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
 And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self. [@harris-nodate-what]

+The originator of contact improvisation Steve Paxton describes how when he is 'really on [...] there's almost no memory [and] that gives me a lot of hope of getting away from the self [...] if I can just get over myself' [Paxton, quoted in @despain-2014-landscape p.156]

-In our conversations together Katye and I reached for language that similarly described the dancing in which selfhood is somehow compromised or challenged:
+Like Harris and like Paxton, in our conversations together Katye and I reached for language that similarly described the dancing in which selfhood is somehow compromised or challenged:

 > It does feel like it is happening to me [...] there isn't a me doing it?
 Or something like that?
 (Simon Ellis, 15 February 2024 am)